GMOD/Apollo3/packages/apollo-cli/README.md

       --profile=<value>      [default: default] Use credentials from this profile

 DESCRIPTION
-  Add assembly sequences from gff or gft file
+  Add new assembly from gff or gft file

+  The gff file is expected to contain sequences as per gff specifications.
+  Features are also imported by default

+EXAMPLES
+  Import sequences and features:

+    $ apollo assembly add-gff -i genome.gff -a myAssembly

+  Import sequences only:

+    $ apollo assembly add-gff -i genome.gff -a myAssembly -o
 ```

 _See code: